-Elections to the National Council are regulated by a law passed by a two-thirds majority of all members.
+Elections to the National Council are regulated by a law passed by a two-thirds majority of all members of the National Assembly.
 The term of office of members of the National Council is five years.
 Members are elected at indirect elections held within interest organisations or local communities by electoral bodies (electors).

-The right to vote and be elected as a member of the National Council is as follows:
+The right to vote and to be elected for a member of the National Council is held by:

 - For representatives of employers, employees, farmers, crafts and trades, independent professions and non-commercial activities (functional interests), this right is held by people who perform or are employed in a relevant activity in Slovenia.
 Non-nationals who perform or are employed in a relevant activity in Slovenia elect members of the National Council from these interest groups under the same conditions as Slovenian citizens.
 However, they do not have a right to be elected to the National Council themselves;

 - For representatives of local interests, this right is held by those with a permanent residence in the constituency.
 Member of the town council, who is a citizen of any other EU state has a right to vote, but cannot be elected to the National Council.

 Under the principle of relative majority, the candidate with the most number of votes is elected.
 If two or more candidates receive the same number of votes, lots are drawn to decide who is elected.

 Elections to the National Council are called by the President of the National Assembly.
 General elections are called not earlier than 135 days and not later than 75 days before the end of the five-year term of office.
 The period between the calling of elections and election day may not exceed 90 days or be shorter than 60 days.
 By-elections at which only individual members of the National Council are elected whose term of office is terminated before the end of the National Council's five-year mandate are held not later than 75 days after the termination of the member's term of office.

 A mandate may be terminated if the member: